RESOURCES

 Astrodyne TDI's Innovative Approach

-Furthermore, the Astrodyne TDI team goes beyond developing BF-compliant AC-DC power supplies with downstream isolation circuits.
-They also specialize in designing and manufacturing power supplies that prioritize enhanced efficiency and heightened reliability to meet the rigorous standards of the medical industry, including IEC60601-1-11 for home use and IEC60601-1-12 for EMS devices.
-Astrodyne TDI's AC-DC power supplies feature CF isolation with internal components, ensuring top-notch safety measures.
-The WSZ8 and EDP400 series boast a non-grounded input and comply with EMC requirements, specifically Class B EMC.
-With a focus on innovation, Astrodyne TDI incorporates transformers and additional components into their power solutions, eliminating the need for medical device manufacturers to worry about additional costs while they concentrate on perfecting their product designs.
+In addition, the Astrodyne TDI team excels in creating AC-DC power supplies that not only meet BF compliance with downstream isolation circuits but also emphasize improved efficiency and increased reliability to satisfy the stringent demands of the medical industry, such as IEC60601-1-11 for home use and IEC60601-1-12 for EMS devices.
+Their AC-DC power supplies incorporate CF isolation with built-in components, ensuring exceptional safety standards.
+The WSZ8 and EDP400 series feature a non-grounded input and adhere to EMC standards, particularly Class B EMC.
+With a commitment to innovation, Astrodyne TDI integrates transformers and other components into their power solutions, allowing medical device manufacturers to focus on refining their product designs without the concern of additional costs.